CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

-## Exercise 6: Azure Monitor for Containers
+## Exercise 6: Azure Monitor for Containers-Optional

   In this task you will be configuring the Azure Monitor on your containers